Reinforcing Slash Pocket Sides In Dressmaking

 When sewing slash pockets, always stitch at the base of the side triangle extensions to reinforce the pocket opening sides.

-Once you've cut the slash pocket opening and flipped all the pocket layers to the garment's wrong side, you should have a triangle-shaped extension at each side of the pocket.
+Once you've cut the slash pocket opening and flipped all the pocket layers to the garment's wrong side, you should have a triangle-shaped extension at each pocket end.
 These extensions are visible underneath the garment layer at each pocket side.
-The extension should sit on top of the pocket's welt edges or pocket bag edges (depending on the time of pocket application).
+They should sit on top of the pocket's welt edges or pocket bag edges (depending on the type of pocket application).

-On order to secure the pocket opening sides, it is important to stitch at the base of each triangle extension catching the pocket layer underneath.
-Use a regular presser foot or zipper presser foot (if working with thick bulky layers) to straight stitch the triangle base as evenly as you can.
+To secure the pocket opening sides, it is important to stitch at the base of each triangle extension, catching the pocket layer underneath.
+Use a regular presser foot or zipper presser foot (if working with thick bulky layers) to apply an even straight stitch at the base of each triangle.

-When sewing self-welt or bound pocket applications, the triangle extensions is stitched along the base in the process of completing the pocket bag.
+When sewing self-welt or bound pocket applications, the base of the triangle extensions are stitched during the process of completing the pocket bag.

-Start by stitching at the base of the pocket's right triangle extension moving down toward the bottom of the pocket bag.
-Pivot the stitch and continue stitching along the pocket's bottom edge.
+Start by stitching at the base of the pocket's right triangle moving down toward the bottom of the pocket bag.
+Pivot the stitch, and continue stitching along the pocket's bottom edge (as pictured above).

-Pivot your stitch to the other pocket bag side edge and stitch at the base of the left triangle extension when arriving at the end of the pocket bag stitch.
+Pivot your stitch toward the pocket bag's other side edge, and stitch at the base of the left triangle extension.